arangodb/arangodb/Documentation/Books/Manual/Deployment/DC2DC/PrometheusGrafana.md

 Note: The above example assumes 2 datacenters, with 2 _sync masters_ & 2 _sync workers_
 per datacenter.
 You have to replace all `${...}` variables in the above configuration with applicable values from your environment.

+## Recommended deployment environment

+_Prometheus_ can be a memory & CPU intensive process.
+It is recommended to keep them on other machines than used to run the ArangoDB cluster or _ArangoSync_ components.

+Consider these machines "cattle", unless you configure alerting on _prometheus_, in which case it is recommended to consider these machines "pets".